 We want to carefully curate our prep inventory, based on our actual needs should a disaster or SHTF situation occur.
 In order to avoid hoarding items we don’t need more of, we need to use an accurate and convenient inventory system.
 The notebook and pencil system that some people use can get pretty difficult to manage as your prepping inventory grows, and as items are added or removed from inventory.
 You need something that can keep up with you – the best tool for the job!

-We recommend using our Ultimate Prep System to track what you have, what you need, and what you’ve used.
+For prep organization, we recommend using our Ultimate Prep System to track what you have, what you need, and what you’ve used.
 Many of its hundreds of users share that the system is very user-friendly (even for people claiming to not be computer or app savvy), and you can migrate an existing inventory system into the Ultimate Prep System quite easily.

-3. Stay on Top of It
+3. Stay on Top of Prep Organization

-While it may seem like a burden in your day to log your preps, many users share that they really like to see the instant feedback their updates make on their dashboard, and the confidence and peach of mind knowing they have their prep inventory well managed.
+While it may seem like a burden in your day to log your preps, many users share that they really like to see the instant feedback their updates make on their dashboard, and the confidence and peace of mind knowing they have their prep inventory well managed.
 We can promise you that using your spreadsheet every single time you use or discard an item will be much easier than trying to catch up with tracking after you’ve let it go for a long time.

 We aren’t sure how Marie Kondo feels about having a prepper inventory system, but we can quote her as saying, “The essence of effective storage is this: designate a spot for every last thing you own.”
 Every item you add to your inventory should have a place, and you should be able to quickly assess and access your supply when a need presents itself.
 The peace of mind that comes from taking responsibility for your survival will only grow with an inventory that is planned out, organized, and regularly tracked.